vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/vRLI/General/Getting Started.md

 ## Overview

-The Maven Archetype supports Aria Operations for Logs 8.x and VCF Operations for Logs 9.x content.
+The Maven Archetype supports vRLI / Aria Operations for Logs 8.x / VCF Operations for Logs 9.x content.
 It is a representation of Operations for Logs content into human friendly JSON format.
 The project consist of content descriptor and content container.

 - *Content Descriptor* defines what part of the Operations for Logs server content will be part of this project - `content.yaml`
 - *Content Container* holds the actual content representation -`./src` folder